mm80843/T3.5/docs/Benef/PBN__Benef_546.md

 # __Addressing context-specific knowledge gaps and needs__

-## Name of the Benefit

-Identifying and addressing changes in priorities and needs with tailored products improves translation of evidence into policy and practice

 ## Description of Benefits pertaining to Beneficiaries

 * [Increased relevance of evidence, improved decision-making, and proactive shaping of policy agenda](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_598.md)